Wings (1988 TV series)

-Wings is an hour-long televised aviation history documentary program which aired on the Discovery Channel family of networks.
+Wings is an hour-long televised aviation history documentary television series which aired on the Discovery Channel family of networks.
 It was produced by Phil Osborn.

 Original program

 Originally called Great Planes, the Wings program initially aired Wednesdays and Saturdays on the Discovery Channel in the United States from 9–10 p.m.
 Eastern beginning in 1988 and into the early 1990s.

 Great Planes

 Great Planes was the original subset of Wings episodes which focused on one particular aircraft type.
 The original Great Planes program was initially produced by Aviation Video International in Australia, and distributed by the Discovery Channel.

 When it initially aired in America, the majority of episodes were narrated by the program's Australian writer and director, Luke Swann, with some others written and narrated by John Honey and Phil Chugg.
 In 1991 (notably following the first Gulf War), episodes were re-edited to include interviews with pilots of the profiled aircraft types before and following commercial breaks, and the narration was re-dubbed with American narrators Ron David and Tom Hair.